-TYPE OF SIGN EXAMPLE OF TYPE OF SIGN ACCEPTABLE STANDARD FOR SPECIFIC SIGN STVLF ABOVE AWNING SIGN An Above Awning Sign is an advertisement above an awning, verandah roof or the like.
-ABOVE AWWING Maximum height above awning Extent Other requirements Length - 2.7 metres Height - 0.6 metres Width - 0.3 metres 1.0 metre Not to project beyond the edges of the awning No unsightly supports or rear view of sign.
+TYPE OF SIGN EXAMPLE OF TYPE OF SIGN ACCEPTABLE STANDARD FOR SPECIFIC SIGN STYLE ABOVE AWNING SIGN An Above Awning Sign is an advertisement above an awning, verandah roof or the like.
+ABOVE AWINING Maximum size Maximum height above awning Extent Other requirements Length - 2.7 metres Height - 0.6 metres Width - 0.3 metres 1.0 metre Not to project beyond the edges of the awning No unsightly supports or rear view of sign.
 Any unsightly supports required for structural reasons are to be set back behind edges of sign AWNING/FASCIA SIGN An Awning/Fascia Sign is an advertisement painted or otherwise affixed to the fascia of a building, an awning, verandah or return end of an awning.
 AWNING FASCIA Maximum extent Maximum height Maximum thickness Not projecting above or below the fascia 0.6 metre 0.1 metre out from fascia

-BLIND SIGN

-A Blind Sign is an advertisement painted on or otherwise affixed to solid or flexible material suspended from the edge of an awning, verandah or wall.
+TYPE OF SIGN EXAMPLE OF TYPE OF SIGN ACCEPTABLE STANDARD FOR SPECIFIC SIGN STYLE BLIND SIGN A Blind Sign is an advertisement painted on or otherwise affixed to solid or flexible material suspended Minimum clearance between the lower most point of the sign and the footway 2.4 metres from the edge of an awning, verandah or wall.
+BLIND Maximum number 1 per tenancy frontage